isadoraoliv/Algorithm/english/sorting/selection-sort/selection-sort.md

 </p>

 #### 6º Step
-First position of the vector is ordered, we move to the next one.
+Second position of the vector is ordered, we move to the next one.

 <p align="center">
   <img src="/images/selection-sort/selection07.png">